dbp/cpcj/_interviews/hmitra-kaboli.md

 img: logos/logo-radiotopia.jpg
 ---

+***March, 2015***

 <p class="dek">A talk with The Heart’s Mitra Kaboli on sex on and off the air, the whiteness of public radio, being a freelancer and the rising podcast optimism.</p>

 “Let’s talk about sex, baby.
 Let’s talk about you and me.”
 So sang the three women of Salt-N-Pepa in 1990.
-It could also be a tagline for <em>The Heart</em>.
+It could also be a tagline for The Heart.

 The Heart is a podcast that shows why radio is so important.
-Radio brings things up close and personal; headphones plugs you into another person’s voice, telling their story as if it is coming from inside your own head, and in turn possibly making the ear the most empathetic organ.
+Radio brings things up-close and personal; headphones plug you into another person’s voice, telling their story as if it is coming from inside your own head, and in turn possibly making the ear the most empathetic organ.
 The Heart also follows the radio revolution that is being carried forward by technological developments that make radio programs easier to produce and distribute.
-Not that it could, should, or ever would replace the news, but shows like The Heart provide an alternate narrative to corporate media’s twenty-four hour news cycle.
+Not that it could, should, or ever would replace the news, but shows like The Heart provide an alternate narrative to corporate media’s 24-hour news cycle.
 It’s also fun.
 And sexy.

 But let’s back up a little bit.
-The Heart is part of the independent radio network [Radiotopia](https://www.kickstarter.com/projects/1748303376/radiotopia-a-storytelling-revolution) that started in 2014 when Roman Mars, already a Kickstarter guru for his own show 99% Invisible, set out to raise money for Radiotopia.
-On November 14, 2014, they reached $620,412 with a total of 21,808 backers, proving that what Mars and his fellow showrunners were doing something right.
+The Heart is part of the independent radio network [Radiotopia](https://www.kickstarter.com/projects/1748303376/radiotopia-a-storytelling-revolution) that started in 2014 when Roman Mars, already a Kickstarter guru for his own show, 99% Invisible, set out to raise money for Radiotopia.
+On November 14, 2014, they reached $620,412 with a total of 21,808 backers, proving that Mars and his fellow showrunners were doing something right.

 The Heart isn’t even a totally new show; it used to be a monthly college radio show called Audio Smut.
 The Heart’s first episode actually unfurled on the air in Montreal back in 2008.
 Since then a lot has happened.
-The radio show has not only grown up, so have the people making it — or if they haven’t, at least they have grown to be more honest about their insecurities and feelings of inadequacy.
+Not only has the radio show grown up---so have the people making it.
+(Or if they haven’t, at least they have grown to be more honest about their insecurities and feelings of inadequacy.)
 The Heart is all about that honesty.
-Queerness, kinks, and emotions — they tell their listeners about all of it on their show, and they’re audibly excited about it.
+Queerness, kinks, and emotions---they tell their listeners about all of it on their show, and they’re audibly excited about it.
 It’s the same excitement they inspire in their interview subjects: whether their story is about taking a shit on another man’s chest, having an orgasm while giving birth, or just meeting someone on the subway and falling in love for the afternoon.
 In short, The Heart shares stories that haven’t had a place to be told before.
 Case and point, the name change: even though smut is not a dirty word, it still can’t be uttered on PRX (Public Radio International), so they changed it...

 ---

 > They said: “Actually you can't say Audio Smut on the air.”
 > Essentially they gave us an ultimatum.
-> We thought, "if it means that we can get paid a little bit
+> We thought, "If it means that we can get paid a little bit
 > to do what we want to do and have a wider reach, what's the problem?”

 ---

 In other words; sex is still not kosher on national public radio.
 But I’m getting ahead of myself.
 Let me do it like they do on the radio and let Mitra introduce herself:

 ***Mitra Kaboli.*** My name is Mitra Kaboli.
-I am a senior producer, <em>the</em> senior producer, for The Heart, which is a podcast about love and intimacy and bodies and desire and things like that.
+I am a Senior Producer...*the* Senior Producer, for The Heart, which is a podcast about love and intimacy and bodies and desire and things like that.
 I live in New York.
 I'm Canadian but I've lived most of my life in the US.
 I'm an aquarius.
 [Laughs] Sorry.

 ***Andreas Eckhardt-Læssøe*** _Do you believe in astrology?_